liljenstolpe/id-baker-dcnet/src/draft-baker-openstack-ipv6-model-03.md

 ~~~~
 {: #TennantIPv6 title="Generalized Tenant IID"}

-As noted, the Tenant Identifier might be longer or shorter in a
+As noted, the Tenant Identifier might be longer or shorter in a given implementation.
-given implementation.
-Specifically in {{TenantIPv6}}, a
-          32 bit Tenant ID would occupy bit positions 32..63, and a 16 bit
+Specifically in {{TenantIPv6}}, a 32 bit Tenant ID would occupy bit positions 32..63,
-          Tenant ID would occupy positions 48..63.
+and a 16 bit Tenant ID would occupy positions 48..63.

 Following the same model, IPv6 Multicast Addresses can be
 associated with a tenant identifier by placing the tenant identifier
 in the same set of bits and using the remaining bits of the
 Multicast Group ID as the ID within the tenant as show in
 {{TenantMulticast}}.
 Flags and scope are as specified in
 {{RFC4291}} section 2.7.
 To avoid clashes with
 multicast addresses specified in ibid 2.7.1 and future allocations,
 The Tenant Group ID MUST NOT be zero.

-          <figure anchor="TenantMulticast"
-                  title="RFC 4291 Multicast Address with Tenant ID">
-            <artwork align="center"><![CDATA[

 ~~~~
 +--------+----+----+-----------------------------+---------------+